holyspiritomb/autpunk.space/src/unsorted-fragments/not-a-coincidence.md

 prev: false
 next: false
 ---
-# It's not a coincidence that transmedicalists are often anti-self-diagnosis
+# It is not a coincidence that transmedicalists are frequently against self-diagnosis

 it is not a coincidence that people who openly self describe as transmedicalist are frequently also against self diagnosis, or who permit self diagnosis but consider a paper diagnosis to be inherently more accurate.